Mexican Syncretism: Quetzalcoatl and Jesus Christ

-Quetzalcoatl was a prominent god of Aztec religion.
-He secondary to Huitzilopchtili, Tezcatlipoca, and Tlaloc.
+Quetzalcoatl was a prominent god of Aztec religion, secondary only to Huitzilopchtili, Tezcatlipoca, and Tlaloc.
 He was also known to be a human ruler for a time, during which he established fasts, disbanded human sacrifice, and prohibited war, robberies, and murders.
 He took a more peaceful approach than other gods.
 He was appealed as the creator of heaven, earth, and the universe, which coincided with Jesus creating everything.
 He was also called the "Giver of Life" and "The Preserver of Life".
 When he died, he is believed to have dwelt in Mictlán, but reappeared as the feathered serpent, making him a god.
 There was a prophecy that Quetzalcoatl would return, which the missionaries claimed that it alluded to the Second Coming of Jesus.